VLSA: Vision-Language-Action Models with Plug-and-Play Safety Constraint Layer: Conclusion

 \section{Conclusion}

 In this work, a novel AEGIS approach, following VLSA architecture, was designed to bridge the gap between semantic instruction following and physical safety in robotic manipulation.
 By introducing a plug-and-play SC layer formulated via CBFs, our approach enables existing VLA models to enforce strict safety boundaries with theoretical guarantees without compromising their original task capabilities.
 We validated our method on the constructed SafeLIBERO benchmark, which covers 32 distinct scenarios with varying spatial complexities.
+In addition, similar experiments were conducted on a real robotic platform to assess practical applicability.
 Our extensive experiments demonstrate that VLSA significantly outperforms state-of-the-art baselines.

-It is worth noting that highly dynamic obstacles and complex rotational manipulation actions substantially increase task difficulty and impose stricter safety requirements.
-Addressing these dynamic challenges and extending VLSA to systems with higher DoF and fast-moving agents is an interesting and critical issue, which is also one of our ongoing works.
+It is noteworthy that highly dynamic obstacles and complex whole-body collision avoidance substantially impose stricter safety requirements.
+Addressing these challenges and extending VLSA to achieve safer and more efficient performance constitute important and compelling directions for future research, and remain part of our ongoing work.